+Figure 9.
+IRF to random-walk money shock, high-flex benchmark.

+4.4 Low-flexibility benchmark: Persistent Money Growth Shock

+Figure 10 displays impulse response functions to a persistent money growth shock (autocorrelation of .50 at a quarterly frequency) for the low-flex benchmark.
+There are substantially greater effects on output and inflation in terms of magnitude, but surprisingly little effect in terms of persistence.
+However, the dynamic responses of both inflation and output are now decidedly hump shaped with the behavior of output leading that of inflation.
+As in the random walk case, the price level does not respond much on impact.
+It takes roughly 3 years for both variables to return to steady state.
+The fraction of firms adjusting is much larger than in the random walk case due to the persistent nature of the shock, which results in the price level rising by nearly 5 times as much as it does in the random walk case.
+This magnified effect on the price level induces more firms to adjust prices in response to the shock as their current price is now further away from where it will optimally be reset.
+As in the previous case, the price level decomposition indicates that state-dependent aspects are important for price setting, but the effects are almost entirely manifested through distributional shifts in price changers.
+The hump shaped response is also obtained by Karadi and Reiff (2018), but their preferred specification generates a much smaller degree of nonneutrality than we find here.

 Figure 10.
-IRF to random walk money shock, high-flex benchmark.
+IRF to persistent money shock, low-flex benchmark.

-4.4 Low-flexibility Benchmark: persistent money growth shock

-In response to a persistent money growth shock (autocorrelation of .50 at a quarterly frequency), there are substantially greater effects on output (Figure 11).
-As in the random walk case, the price level does not respond much on impact and the response of output and inflation is now hump-shaped with the peak response in inflation slightly leading that of output.
-It takes almost 3 years for both variables to return to steady state.
-The fraction of firms adjusting is somewhat larger than in the random walk case due to the persistent nature of the shock, which results in the price level rising by nearly 5 times as much as it does in the random walk case.
-This magnified effect on the price level induces more firms to adjust prices in response to the shock, as their current price is now further away from where it will optimally be reset.
-As in the previous case, the price level decomposition indicates that state-dependent aspects are important for price setting.
-The hump shape nature of the response is also obtained by Karadi and Reiff (2014), but their preferred specification generates a much smaller degree of nonneutrality than we find here.
-Note also that our responses differ markedly from those obtained by Costain and Nakov (2011a), where the shapes of the responses are quite similar across persistent and temporary money growth shocks.
-We conjecture that this difference is rooted in the features of their model that make the distribution of price changes approximately invariant to inflation.
+4.5 High-flexibility benchmark: Persistent Money Growth Shock

+In response to a persistent shock, the more flexible specification displays roughly the same degree of nonneutrality (Figure 11).
+The output and inflation responses show a bit more persistence and there is less adjustment in the fraction of firms changing prices.
+However, there is more similarity between the two cases than there are differences and the differences in steady state behavior do not translate to any marked degree into the dynamics.
+Thus, there is no direct translation between nonneutrality in the dynamics and the detailed statistics that inform us about stickiness in the steady state - as originally shown in stark terms by Caplin and Spulber (1987).
+Although Klenow and Kryvstov's histogram and the overall average duration of prices are derived from a large amount of data, they are insufficient to pin down the parameters of our model.

 Figure 11.
-IRF to persistent money shock, low-flex benchmark.

-4.5 High-flexibility benchmark: Persistent money growth shock

-As in the random walk case, the more flexible specification displays an even greater degree of nonneutrality (Figure 12).
-The output response is almost twice as large and again there is oscillatory behavior.
-Also, there is more movement in the price distribution in this specification.
-Comparing these two alternative specifications shows that different ways of matching the economy's distribution of price changes have distinct implications for aggregate dynamics.
-There is no direct link between nonneutrality in the dynamics and the detailed statistics that inform us about stickiness in the steady state - as originally shown in stark terms by Caplin and Spulber (1987).
-Although Klenow and Kryvstov's histogram and the overall median duration of prices are derived from a large amount of data, they are insufficient to pin down the parameters of our model.
-This result argues for taking a sectoral approach when investigating the implications of steady-state price rigidities for economic behavior.

-Figure 12.
 IRF to persistent money shock, high-flex benchmark.